jayf/javascript-feature-flags/README.md

 ###Cookies

-Set a cookie with the keyName (e.g., **ff**) and one value, or comma separated values
+The function will set flags based on a cookie set with the keyName (e.g., **ff**).
+The cookie may contain either a single value, or multiple comma separated values.

 ###Test Domain

-By default localhost will set a debug flag.
-Via the Advance Usage examples above, you can change this to match your test domain name, and change the flag that is set.
+By default, if the page is being browsed on localhost, a flag named debug will be set.
+Via the [Advance Usage](#advanced-usage) examples above, you can change this to match your test domain name, and change the flag that is set.

 ##Example